pterodactyl/documentation/tutorials/creating_ssl_certificates.md

 ### Obtaining CloudFlare API Key (Modern)

 After installing acme.sh, we need to fetch a CloudFlare API key.
 On Cloudfare's website, click on your profile on the top right.
 Then go to "My Profile", on the left you will find "API Tokens".
-Click it and it'll bring you to [the api tokens page](https://dash.cloudflare.com/profile/api-tokens).
+Click it and it'll bring you to [the API tokens page](https://dash.cloudflare.com/profile/api-tokens).
 Select "Create Token" and use the "Edit zone DNS" template.
-Then once on the next page, goto "Zone Resources" and "Include" - "Specific Zone" - (Select the domain you want to use).
-Then continue to the summery.
+Then once on the next page, go to "Zone Resources" and "Include" - "Specific Zone" - (Select the domain you want to use).
+Then continue to the summary.
 Confirm you'd like to create the token.

 ### Creating a Certificate